Shmood00/Kafka-Producer-Consumer/README.md

 Once you've finished with the setup you can navigate to the `aiven-kafka` folder within the container to run the actual program.
 All that's left to do is ensure your Aiven services are up and running and run `python3 main.py`.
 The program will, by default, reach out to 3 websites and publish the metrics to a Kafka topic and then place them into the PostgeSQL db.
 After it reaches out to the 3 websites and inserts the information into the databse, the program will wait 10 seconds before repeating the process.
 To stop the program just hit `CTRL-C`.

+If at anytime after installation you would like to get back into the container to run the program, run the following commands to avoid having the go through the installation again.

+First, determine the name of the docker container:
+* `docker ps -a`

+Once you find the name of the docker container, start the container and then attach to it:
+* `docker start container-name`
+* `docker attach container-name`

+Then all that's left to do is direct yourself back to the `aiven-kafka` folder to run the program.

 # Attributions

 The following section will provide links I used that helped me create this project.